find your perfect postgrad program

 Summary

-The DPhil is an advanced degree by research that will take between three to four years to complete.
-You will typically join a research group and work alongside other research students, postdoctoral researchers and academics in the same general research area – all of whom provide additional support and advice for DPhil students.
-Academic activity across research groups is also strongly encouraged.
+You will typically join a research group and work alongside other research students, postdoctoral researchers and academics all of whom provide additional support and advice for the department's research students.

-While the focus of the DPhil is on your development to conduct independent research, there are formal courses available both within the Department of Earth Sciences and other departments in the Maths, Physical and Life Sciences (MPLS) Division.
-Formal courses are organised through the MPLS Graduate Academic Program and include generic skills such as advice on science writing, as well as subject specific specialist courses.
-These allow the structured course components to be tailored to your individual research project needs.
+While the focus of the DPhil/MSc by Research is on your development to conduct independent research, there are also a range of courses and other learning opportunities available both within the Department of Earth Sciences and other departments in the Maths, Physical and Life Sciences (MPLS) Division.
+These courses are organised through the MPLS Graduate Academic Programme and include generic skills such as advice on science writing, as well as subject specific specialist courses such as advanced computer skills.
+These courses allow your research programme to be tailored to your individual project needs.

 Not what you are looking for?

-Browse other courses in Science, Earth sciences, Geochemistry, Geology, Applied geology, Engineering geology, Exploration geology, Hydrogeology, Marine geology, Mining geology, Structural geology or Soil geology, or search our comprehensive database of postgrad programs.Scholarship Opportunity with Postgrad.com
+Browse other courses in Science, Earth sciences, Geochemistry, Geology, Applied geology, Engineering geology, Exploration geology, Hydrogeology, Marine geology, Mining geology, Structural geology or Soil geology, or search our comprehensive database of postgrad programs.Postgraduate Bursary Opportunity with Postgrad.com

 Click here